Updated December 2020

-In Canada, one or more people and/or corporate entities can own real estate property.
-That means property ownership can take multiple forms in terms of organization and structure.
+In Canada, one or more people and/or corporate entities can own real estate.
+That means property owners can take multiple forms in terms of organization and structure.

-One of the deciding factors as to what arrangement is suitable for the involved parties is the tax implications and liability ramifications expected of each partner.
+Among the deciding factors as to what arrangement is suitable for the involved parties are the tax implications and liability ramifications expected of each partner.

-Investing In Toronto’s Real Estate: How Does One Make Profit?
+Investing In Toronto Real Estate: How Does One Make A Profit?

 Even though there has been a slowdown in Toronto’s real estate market lately, which is partly a result of the Fair Housing Policy introduced back in April 2017, industry players predict that everything will get back to normal later this year.

-To be on the safer side, talk to an investment consultant more often so that they can equip you with more knowledge on how to invest in real estate in Toronto and also keep you updated of what’s going on in Toronto’s real estate market.
+To be on the safer side, talk to an investment consultant more often, so that they can equip you with more knowledge on how to invest in real estate in Toronto and also keep you updated about what’s going on in Toronto’s real estate market.

 Meanwhile, here are some of the ways you could make money by investing in the city’s real estate property.

 Appreciation is the situation where disposing of the property earns you more money than you actually paid for it.
-For example, if you bought a detached home for $500,000 and sold it for $750,000 later, the extra $250,000 will count as the appreciation.
-Given the Toronto’s ever-rising house prices, you have a good chance as an investor to make a profit if you invest in a property with the potential to appreciate in value.
+For example, if you bought a detached home for $500,000 and later sold it for $750,000, the extra $250,000 will count as the appreciation.
+Given Toronto’s ever-rising house prices, you have a good chance as an investor to make a profit if you invest in a property with the potential to appreciate in value.

 If you purchase property and decide to rent it, the extra cash that remains after you’ve collected rent and deducted the expenses is the cash flow.
-However, it may be a bit difficult to get such properties (acquired with 20% down payment) but it’s possible to break-even at the end of each month.
-Factors that affect cash flow are mostly beyond the real-estate market.
+However, it may be a bit difficult to acquire such properties (acquired with a 20% down payment), but it’s possible to break even at the end of each month.
+Factors that affect cash flow are mostly beyond the real estate market.
 A common example is the mortgage terms.

 If you acquire property for, say, $500,000, with a $90,000 down payment, then rent it for 30 years where the renter will pay down the rest of your mortgage, you’ll be developing equity.
-In the end, you’ll end up with a property free from mortgage.
-When you sell it for $530,000, you’ll have accumulated $440,000 in equity out of which you can recoup your $90,000 down payment back.
+In the end, you’ll end up with a property free from mortgage liability.
+When you sell it for $530,000, you’ll have accumulated $440,000 in equity, out of which you can recoup your $90,000 down payment.